 Artists-in-residency will be expected to grant the ATI full and unreserved permission to use photographs/recordings/images/excerpts from their residency in ATI publications and on the ATI website and Facebook page.

-All publicity and marketing related to the residency must acknowledge ATI support.
+All publicity and marketing related to the residency must acknowledge ATI support and include the ATI logo.
 The residency must always be referred to as the “ATI artist-in-residency program”.

 Artists must provide a comprehensive report to the ATI following the conclusion of their residency.
 This must be submitted no more than 90 days after the end of the residency.